Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 Motion Detector and Error Code Display
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use a Motion Detector Bricklet (coming soon) to detect motion in your server room.
-An additional Segment Display 4x7 Bricklet is used to show error code information on the case.
+The casing has already the necessary cut-outs for a Motion Detector Bricklet (coming soon) and a Segment Display 4x7 Bricklet (coming soon).
+Use a Motion Detector Bricklet to detect motion in your server room.
+An additional Segment Display 4x7 Bricklet can be used to show error code information on the case.

 The full project description can be found
 :ref:`here <starter_kit_server_room_monitoring_extended_nagios>`.

+TODO: Image kit + motion + 4x7

 .. toctree::
    :hidden: